UAF Student Code of Conduct

 You will need Adobe reader Opens in new window installed to view the forms listed below.

 A student who feels he or she has a complaint regarding accommodations (either that appropriate accommodations were not granted by Disability Services OR that approved accommodations are not being provided by a faculty member), eligibility or services through Disability Services should first speak to the Director of Disability Services.
 The Director is available at 907-474-5655 or by email at email@example.com.
-If after speaking with the director, a reasonable resolution has not been met, the student should speak to the Vice Chancellor of Student Services within two weeks of the incident.
+If after speaking with the director, a reasonable resolution has not been met, the student should speak to the Associate Vice Chancellor of Student Services within two weeks of the incident.
 The Associate Vice Chancellor is available at 907-474-2600 or firstname.lastname@example.org.

 After the above informal process has been exhausted, a formal complaint may be filed.
-Information regarding this process can be found at University Regulations Part IX,R09.06.05 which can be found at UAF Complaint Procedures page , the formal complaint is submitted to the Vice Chancellor for Student Affairs.
+As per University Regulation, R09.06.05, which can be found at UAF Complaint Procedures page , the formal complaint is submitted to the Vice Chancellor for Student Affairs.
 The Vice Chancellor can be contacted at 907-474-2600 or email@example.com.
 Formal complaints must include: